Brewery & Distillery Glycol Chillers

-There are several important factors to consider when selecting a brewery chiller or a chiller for a winery or distillery, including brew house capacity, quantity and BBL for the fermentation tanks, quantity and BBL for the brite tanks as well as the wort cooling.
+There are several important factors to consider when selecting a brewery chiller, chillers for wineries, or chillers for distilleries, including brew house capacity, quantity and BBL for the fermentation tanks, quantity and BBL for the brite tanks as well as the wort cooling.

 You might wonder why you need freeze protection starting at such a high process water set point temperature?
 You must keep in mind that the refrigerant temperatures will be 10°F to 15°F below the glycol chiller's process set point.
 Since most breweries and distilleries operate with process set point temperatures at 25°F to 27°F they will see refrigerant temperatures of around 10°F to 15°F. Maintaining the appropriate percentage of food grade glycol will ensure appropriate freeze protection.

 Thermal Care - Booth 1100

 The Venetian Convention & Expo Center

 It is very important to use high quality inhibited food grade glycol such as a propylene glycol and at the manufacturer's recommended percentages for the lowest set point temperatures.
 Inhibited glycols are the preferred solution and contain additives to help prevent the formation of scale and corrosion and protect metals in the system.
 Insufficient percentages of glycol in the system could lead to freezing or rupturing of the chillers evaporator and too much glycol will drastically reduce the efficiency of the chiller system.